sabley/nexus-platform-reference/README.md

 # Nexus Platform with Docker Support, behind Nginx

-This is a template for deploying Nexus Repository Manager and IQ Server behind an NGINX proxy to offload SSL
+This is a template for deploying Nexus Repository Manager and IQ Server behind an NGINX proxy to offload SSL using Docker Compose

 I also add a few aliases to my /etc/hosts file to match the names of the containers and simulate DNS from outside of docker host but this will setup and be accessible over http wtihout them: